Tuberculosis (TB) Testing

 TB Skin Testing

 A TB skin test is used to screen for tuberculosis.
 A TB skin test indicates if you have been exposed to TB (if the germ is in your body).
-It can not tell if you have active or inactive TB.
+It cannot differentiate if you have TB infection or TB disease.
 If the skin test shows that the TB germ is in your body (the test is positive), a Public Health Nurse will arrange necessary follow-up care.

 For a skin test, you will have a small amount of non-infectious tuberculosis protein injected under the skin of your arm.
 This protein cannot spread the disease.
 It takes 48-72 hours for the skin to react to the injection.
 You will be scheduled for a follow-up appointment 2-3 days after your initial appointment so that a Public Health Nurse can read the test.
 You must be able to attend the follow-up appointment for it to be a valid test.